dazhuanger/shoppies/README.md

 <li>Remove a nominee from the nomination list.</li>
 </ul>

-<h2>Addes features</h2>
+<h2>Added features</h2>
 <ul>
-<li>Error prevention alert when searched movie doesn't exist in the database.</li>
+<li>Error prevention alert when the searched movie doesn't exist in the database.</li>
-<li>A banner with social media share buttons that displays when user nominated 5 movies.</li>
+<li>A banner with social media share buttons that displays when the user nominated 5 movies.</li>
-<li>A popup menu when user tries to nominate more than 5 movies.</li>
+<li>A popup menu when the user tries to nominate more than 5 movies.</li>
 <li>Animations for loading and displaying search results and nominations.</li>
 </ul>